-Brighton… my heart beats faster when I think of it, I had a great time there!
+Brighton… my heart beats faster when I think of it; I had a great time there!
 Two words are enough to sum up my weekend there: beach & fun!
+As I visited Brighton when I was in my early 20s when I visited Brighton, so I’m sure I’d have a totally different experience if I went back today.
+But it was a great way to spend time away from home and on the coast.

 The pebble beach is not the best for putting your towel and for having a nap.
 But Brighton is not the place I would go to have a nap anyway.
 Put aside that looking at the sea is always a great scenery for a weekend away, what I liked about Brighton’s beach is all the vibrant atmosphere around the place.